Q: What is the process for obtaining the Cross National Equivalent File (CNEF) data?

 Q: Do I need to pay a fee to access the data?

 A: In some cases such as Australia, the country requires the user to pay a separate fee.
-The first-time a researcher uses (any one) of the CNEF data sets, we ask them to consider donating some amount to the OSU Cross National Equivalent Fund.
+The research users of any one the CNEF data sets, we ask to consider donating some amount to the OSU Cross National Equivalent Fund.
 Contributions to this fund defray the cost of producing the data each year and supporting users.

 There are two exceptions to the above: